From 11 May 2026 black bin collections changed from fortnightly to once every 3 weeks. Check your collection dates.

 Most of what currently ends up in people’s black bins could have been recycled:

-By spring 2026 everyone in South Gloucestershire will be able to recycle soft plastics from home.
+Most people in South Gloucestershire can now recycle soft plastics from home.

-We will also reintroduce large reusable bags for recycling plastic containers, cans and foil.
+We have also reintroduced the white recycling bags for plastic containers, cans, cartons, empty aerosols and aluminium foil.
 This will make it easier for you to recycle more.

 You can check if an item can be recycled and set collection day reminders using the South Gloucestershire Council app.